 There can be some confusion on the actual distance and starting/ending trail heads.
 The reason for this is that the north and south trailheads of the Teton Crest Trail do not start at a road.
 They start at the connecting points of other trails on the west side of the Teton Mountains.
 To Make it easier, according to the National Parks Service the Teton Crest Trail starts at Marion lake and ends at Lake Solitude.
 And is typically done starting in the south and finishing in the north.
+This way you are hiking towards the Tetons.
+Enjoying the view.
 How you get to these points is up to you.
 But I’ll show you the popular options below.

 The trail itself is typically done from south to north Finishing at the famous String Lakes overlooking the Tetons.
 The best times of year to hike or run the trail are from July – early September.
 But you should be prepared for anything.
 The trail is known for quick moving storms.